 - 1 Concentration values are calculated based on Arizona Water Quality Standards.
 Monitoring and reporting required. - 2 All metals effluent Assessment Levels are for total recoverable metals, except for chromium VI, for which the assessment levels listed are dissolved. - 3 Testing must coincide with the Whole Effluent Toxicity Test (WET) samples, if any, taken during that monitoring period as per Part I.C, Table 3 of the permit.
-See Part IV of the permit. - 4 If discharge is infrequent see Part I.D for minimum effluent characterization monitoring requirements.

-- 5 The ammonia assessment level is dependent on pH and temperature.
+See Part IV of the permit. - 4 If discharge is infrequent see Part I.D for minimum effluent characterization monitoring requirements. - The ammonia assessment level is dependent on pH and temperature.
 The effluent must be tested for pH and temperature at the same time that the ammonia samples are taken.
+In addition to reporting the ammonia values on the DMRs, the ammonia data log shall also be completed including values of the effluent pH and temperature at the time the ammonia sample is taken.
 See Part II.B of the permit. - The Ammonia Impact Ratio (AIR) is calculated as the ratio of the reported effluent ammonia concentration and the calculated ammonia standard as determined by comparing concurrent measurement of the effluent pH and temperature with the values in the ammonia criteria table in Appendix C. In addition to reporting the AIRs on the DMRs, the ammonia data log in Appendix C shall also be completed.
-See Part II.B of the permit. - 7 Assessment levels listed are based on default hardness of 120 mg/L as CaCO3.
-The effluent must be tested for hardness at the same time that these metal samples are taken.
-Please see the hardness definition in Appendix A, Part B. - If total chromium exceeds 86 $\mu$ g/L, the permittee must conduct sampling for chromium III for the remainder of the permit.
-If total chromium exceeds 8 $\mu$ g/L, the permittee must conduct sampling for chromium VI for the remainder of the permit.
-Otherwise, monitoring for chromium III and/or chromium VI is not required. - 9 With a detection limit no higher than 100 $\mu$ g/L, any detection of sulfides shall trigger quarterly monitoring for hydrogen sulfide for the remainder of the permit term.
-Monitoring for hydrogen sulfide is only required if sulfide is detected. - pH and temperature must be measured at the time of sampling and do not require use of a certified laboratory.
+See Part II.B of the permit. - 7 With a detection limit no higher than 100 μ g/L, any detection of sulfides shall trigger monthly monitoring for hydrogen sulfide for the remainder of the permit term.
+Monitoring for hydrogen sulfide is only required if sulfide is detected. - 8 pH and temperature must be measured at the time of sampling and do not require use of a certified laboratory.
 Measurements must be obtained in accordance with the applicable method and must meet all method quality assurance/quality control requirements to be considered valid data.